simplydallas/udacityreviewqueue/readme.md

 ### Possible enhancements (feel free to pull requests these or anything else you find useful and we will discuss it)

-* Possibly change result column to feedback with result hover instead of the other way around once more than 30 days of history is enabled for feedback (supposed to be next week).
+* More alerts besides just the one sound.
+Possibly email, etc.
+* Much more obvious display of currently assigned projects instead of only the navbar dropdown.
+* Error/issue alert improvements

 -Dallas Frank